 Ask Acumen

-How long have you been at Acumen?
+How long have you been involved in research?

 How does your role contribute to the overall vision of the company?